Corporate manslaughter affects companies and individuals too

 Sentences for Corporate Manslaughter

-The defendant in a corporate manslaughter case is the organisation, not individuals.
+The defendant in a corporate manslaughter case is the organisation and these are cases which are indictable only which means they can only be dealt with at the Crown Court.
 Unless individuals are also charged with gross negligence manslaughter, prison sentences cannot be handed down.

 However, the fines in these cases can range from the low hundreds of thousands of pounds to several million, although historically courts have been somewhat reluctant to consider the higher extremes of this range.